Skycamefalling: History

 Skycamefalling formed in 1996 and self-released a four-song demo cassette entitled A Penny for Your Confessions.
 The demo went on to sell over a thousand copies and the band was contacted by Belgian record label Good Life Recordings, whom the band had sent a demo tape addressed to the owner Edward Verhaeghe.
-Early influences include Converge, Cave In, Glassjaw, and Pantera.
+Early influences include Cave-In, Converge, Botch, Deadguy, Grade, Glassjaw, Deftones, Snapcase, Candiria, Frodus, Indecision, the Movielife, Acme, Sons of Abraham, Focal Point, Atomship, Milhouse, Day Of Suffering, Mind over Matter, Cardiac, Rage Against the Machine and Pantera.
 The band entered Brass Giraffe studios in New York City in May 1998 to begin recording their label debut EP.
 Recording ended in June that year, and To Forever Embrace The Sun was released in 1998.
 After the release, the band quickly began establishing a fanbase in both the United States as well as Europe and Tzompanakis formed his own record label, One Day Savior Recordings.

 By the year 2000, their relationship with Good Life had soured and Skycamefalling signed with New Jersey–based record label Ferret Music.
 10.21, the band's only full-length album, was released in November 2000 through Ferret and was well received by both fans and critics.
 Touring relentlessly for nearly two years as well as a brief stint on Warped Tour, Skycamefalling decided to go their separate ways, citing a lack of interest being the main reason.
 The band played two final Long Island shows at the Local Seven (one under the name Embrace The Sun in which the band played To Forever Embrace the Sun from start to finish) as well as their last show at Hellfest in the summer of 2003.
 Their final self-titled EP, released posthumously in 2003, left their fans with two final songs ("Thera" and "The Elephant Graveyard").
 These tracks were early, rough recordings for songs that were to be on 10.21 but since the band was breaking up, they gave Ferret Music the rights to release the songs because of left-over debt that the band had yet to fulfill.

 In 2003 guitarist Cameron Keym formed The Sleeping along with bassist Sal Mignano and drummer Joe Zizzo.
 Christopher Tzompanakis, Matt Woisin, and Rob Holohan formed Farewell Tide which disbanded shortly after formation.
 Christopher Tzompanakis went on to briefly front Spectators before reforming Farewell Tide in mid-2009 with Brian Parker, Skycamefallings original drummer.
 In 2011 Christopher Tzompanakis joined the Long Island band Divider.